 The Sand Hill Lakes Mitigation Bank (SHLMB) consists of approximately 2,155 acres in southern Washington County in the Sand Hill Lakes region of the Florida Panhandle.
 It is located just west of the intersection of State Road (SR) 77 and SR 279 within Township 1 North, Range 14 & 15 West.
 The site contains 850 acres of wetlands, 155 acres of natural lakes and ponds, and 1,150 acres of upland communities.
-The Florida Department of Environmental Protection (FDEP) permit was issued September 5, 2005, and US Army Corps of Engineers (USACE) permits were approved May 16, 2006.
-This is the 14th annual combined FDEP and USACE report for the SHLMB, written in accordance with Specific Conditions 26 and 28.
+The Florida Department of Environmental Protection (FDEP) permit was issued September 5, 2005, and US Army Corps of Engineers (USACE) permits were approved on May 16, 2006.
+This is the fifteenth annual combined FDEP and USACE report for the SHLMB, and it is written in accordance with Specific Condition 26 and 28.
 All restoration activities described in the Mitigation Bank Permit have been implemented and restored habitats are improving.
 Interim success criteria have been met since June 2010.

 Fire was reintroduced to the SHLMB in the fall of 2004, and warm season burns were implemented in 2007.
-Five burn cycles have been completed, although communities requiring more frequent fires have had seven burn cycles since the bank was established.
+Six burn cycles have been completed, although communities requiring more frequent fires have had eight burn cycles since the bank was established.
 Frequent fires have greatly improved the quality and diversity within the pyrogenic communities.
 The hydrologic restoration was completed by January 2008 and included the removal of two fill-roads, installation three railcar bridges, replacement of two culverts and dams, and the remediation of ten erosion sites.
 The hydrologic restoration continues to function as designed.

 Hydric pine flatwoods restoration activities have been implemented on 163.88 acres.
 Shrub reduction was completed in August 2008.
-Herbicide treatments were conducted for three years and nuisance shrub cover has averaged less than 6 percent cover.
+Herbicide treatments were conducted for three years and nuisance shrub cover been maintained at less than five percent cover.
 The hydric pine flatwoods were planted with 1.18 million wiregrass plants, 182,700 cut over muhly grass, 122,600 toothache grass and 72,600 mixed hydric pine flatwoods wildflowers.
 All plantings were conducted in accordance with Specific Condition 10 and Appendix D. The hydric pine flatwood community is burned on a two-year rotation.
-In 2019, a total of 99 species were observed within they hydric pine flatwoods restoration on the west side of Dry Pond during the annual monitoring.
-Quantitative transect data within the hydric pine flatwoods restoration had an average herbaceous vegetation cover 92.3 percent.
+In 2020, a total of 105 species were observed within they hydric pine flatwoods restoration on the west side of Dry Pond during the annual monitoring.
+Quantitative transect data within the hydric pine flatwoods restoration had an average herbaceous vegetation cover of 84.4 percent.
 This is a significant increase from two herbaceous species and 98 percent shrub cover observed during the baseline documentation.

 All upland restoration activities described in the permit have been completed since 2010 and include removal of pine plantations, eradication of shrub species, replanting with longleaf pine, wiregrass, and implementation of warm season burns on a two-year interval.
 A total of 646 acres of sandhill were enhanced by planting longleaf pine at a density of 436 trees per acre.
 Currently, average planted longleaf pine densities remain below 200 trees per acre.
 A total of 454.5 acres of sandhill understory was restored by planting wiregrass on three-foot centers.
 In 2017, 32,000 plants from 20 sandhill species grown from seed collected at the SHLMB were installed within 37 acres of sandhill restoration adjacent to the entrance.
-The restored sandhills continue to thrive and a total of 134 sandhill species were observed adjacent to Little Deep Edge Pond in 2019.
-Surveys of nuisance species (flora and fauna) have been conducted throughout the past 14 years.
+The restored sandhills continue to thrive and a total of 128 sandhill species were observed adjacent to Little Deep Edge Pond in 2020.
+An evaluation of wiregrass.
+An average of four wiregrass seedlings per meter square were observed during the fall monitoring in 2020.
+This recruitment will help to increase the wiregrass coverage within the sandhill restoration.
+Surveys of nuisance species (flora and fauna) have been conducted throughout the past fourteen years.